-Task: Create a user experience that promotes a single product above others.
+Task: Create a user experience, social media ad campaign, and a set of newsletters that promotes a single product above others.

-Outcome: A fun website design for this small dog food company that promotes their Complete Variety Mix as one of their best products.
+Outcome: A fun website and campaign design for this small dog food company that promotes their Complete Variety Mix as one of their best products.

 Book Cover Design

 Task: Create an eye catching cover that is both unique and constant with the standards of the genre.

 If something has 'Author Name' on it, it is likely available for sale as a pre-made.
 If you are interested in one, please feel free to reach out.